 Back in the day, most everything was sent via Morse code over HF radio circuits.
 It was the fastest way to send information from one point to the next.
-These messages would be encrypted off line, either by hand or special typewriter.
-The message text would then be altered into 5 number, seemingly random, groups.
-On the other side, they would be decyphered using a key that matched the encyphering key.
-There were several different cyphers systems being used, some for diplomatic traffic, several others for military, merchant marine, etc.
+These messages would be encrypted offline, either by hand or by a special typewriter.
+The message text would then be altered into 5-number, seemingly random, groups.
+On the other side, they would be deciphered using a key that matched the enciphering key.
+There were several different ciphers systems being used, some for diplomatic traffic, several others for military, merchant marine, etc.

 Since the messages were transmitted via radio, they were easy to intercept.
 Everyone knew that the other side was listening.
-The Japanese assumed that there codes were secure because a “caucasian mind could not possibly unravel the intricacies of a Japanese code.”
+The Japanese assumed that their codes were secure because a “Caucasian mind could not possibly unravel the intricacies of a Japanese code.”
 An assumption the Navy cryptanalysts had different ideas about.
-Through the 1930’s and early 1940’s they had broke some of these codes, not all of them.
+Through the 1930s and early 1940s they broke some of these codes, but not all of them.

-The Japanese diplomatic code was called “purple” by the US cryptanalyists.
-It relied on a machine called system 97 (by the Japanese) which used telephone stepper relays to generate an ever changing stream of random code groups.
+The Japanese diplomatic code was called “purple” by the US cryptanalysts.
+It relied on a machine called System 97 (by the Japanese) which used telephone stepper relays to generate an ever-changing stream of random code groups.
 It was considered too secure to break.
-William Friedman, a mathematician working for the Army, studied the purple messages and deduced that it was a machine generated code.
-He then went to work on duplicating the machine and after a year or so came up with a perfect replica of the Japanese system 97 machine in early 1941.
-From that point on, almost all of Japan’s diplomatic message traffic was being read by the Army, Navy and state department.
+William Friedman, a mathematician working for the Army, studied the purple messages and deduced that it was a machine-generated code.
+He then went to work on duplicating the machine and after a year or so came up with a perfect replica of the Japanese System 97 machine in early 1941.
+From that point on, almost all of Japan’s diplomatic message traffic was being read by the Army, Navy, and state departments.
 This work was top secret and carried out at the war department in Washington.
 Information gleaned would be sanitized and transmitted to major commands as needed for tactical intelligence.

 In early November 1941, the Japanese foreign office came up with the following code to be transmitted to the embassies in the event of the outbreak of war: